Deadlines and application process

 You may upload an abstract of a paper.
 The abstract should be no more than two pages single-spaced.
 Please include a link to the full paper.

 May I send hard copies of any documents?

-No. Do not send hard copies of anything at this time, as we are not currently working from our office, and cannot receive mail or deliveries.
+No. Do not send hard copies of any documents.
 The applications are reviewed completely online.
 You may include links to any publications or professional certificates in your application.
 Official transcripts, and documents needed for visa processing will be collected by the central office (not the department) after admission.

 Must I complete the background requirements before applying to the MS program?